[The snake game works!!! Jump to the bottom of the post to see it in action!]

 Here's video link showing the concept in action.
 It's surprisingly interactive and satisfying to use.
 I was happy with the result and was going to stop there.
 But I look forward to seeing what I learn with an active stylus.

 The first step was this proof of concept:

 Then I found a close physical match for the 4x8 core bits with a Neopixel 4x8 RGB Matrix FeatherWing and I made a 3D printed plastic adapter to "guide" the light from the LEDs to the cores since they don't line up perfectly.

-Close up the passive "stylus" and a single affected core:
+Close up the passive "stylus" and a single affected core and a video:

 I like the blue glow with the blue plastic.
 Now, I'll move on to the electromagnet experiments.
 One challenge I'll likely face is the fact the cores are not all arranged in the same orientation.
 They are placed in an alternating pattern to make the wiring & drive circuitry layout more efficient.
 If my solution ends up relying on orientation of the stylus relative to the core, I'll have to get extra-clever.

 MARCH 15th UPDATE: